-Lansing Family Cemetery- This family burying ground had been near the present corner of 109th Street and 2nd Avenue, on the bank of the Hudson River.
-It contained the remains of Jacob Lansing who had been a founder and major land owner in Lansingburgh.
-His wife Catherine and other family
+Lansing Family Cemetery-This family burying ground had been near the present corner of 109th Street and Second Avenue, on the bank of the Hudson River.
+It contained the remains of Abraham Lansing who had been a founder and major land owner in Lansingburgh.
+His wife Catherine and other family members and servants had been buried in the same plot.
+The remains of Abraham and Catherine were later reinterred in the Oakwood Cemetery in about 1865.
+The Lansing Family Cemetery noi longer exists.

 Church Yard of Trinity Episcopal Church- Adjacent to the Church at the corner of 115th Street and 4th Avenue this cemetery dates from about 1808.
 There are about 240 graves in this cemetery which include five graves of Revolutionary War Patriots and three graves of US Civil War soldiers.
 Three deceased rectors of Trinity Church are interred there.
 Members of several prominent early Lansingburgh families are buried here.
 No burials took place after 1900.
 Burial records are held by Trinity Church.